Bisteca/EDA-Project/README.md

 ## 📌 Project Objective
 The main objective of this project is to:

-✅ Compare the dominance periods of Mercedes and Red Bull in Formula 1 ✅ Analyze the evolution of team and driver performance over a 10-year period ✅ Explore whether Max Verstappen's 2023 season represents the most dominant performance in F1 history ✅ Compare the first 5 seasons of Lewis Hamilton and Max Verstappen to assess who had the stronger career start
+✅Compare the dominance periods of Mercedes and Red Bull in Formula 1 ✅Analyze the evolution of team and driver performance over a 10-year period ✅Explore whether Max Verstappen's 2023 season represents the most dominant performance in F1 history ✅Compare the first 5 seasons of Lewis Hamilton and Max Verstappen to assess who had the stronger career start

 Through these analyses, we aim to validate or refute the proposed hypotheses.
 ## 🎯 Project Hypotheses